Your No-Nonsense Guide to NCL Drink Packages

 • Unlimited Open Bar Package: A wide selection of alcoholic and non-alcoholic beverages, including cocktails, beer, wine, and sodas.

-• Hawaii Beverage Package: This package, tailored for cruises in Hawaii on Pride of America, includes a selection of beverages, both alcoholic and non-alcoholic.
+• Hawaii Beverage Package: This package, specifically designed for cruises in Hawaii on the Pride of America, includes a selection of beverages, both alcoholic and non-alcoholic.

 • Soda Package: Unlimited fountain sodas and non-alcoholic beverages are available for the cruise.